microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 How to Use?
 -----------

-Generate dump data
+Generate dumped data
 ~~~~~~~~~~~~~~~~~~~~

-The dump data from environment is the data source of visualization.
+The dumped data from environment is the data source of visualization.
-User needs specify a parameter when creating Env object to determine
+User needs to specify a parameter when creating Env object to determine
-if needs dump data.
-To generate data, user needs specify "options"
+if needs to dump data.
+To generate data, user needs to specify the
-parameter with following code:
+parameter **options** with following code:

 .. code-block:: sh